icopy-site/awesome/docs/awesome/toolsforactivism.md

 ## Open-source host-it-yourself:

- * [Contact Congress (https://github.com/drewrwilson/toolsforactivism/blob/master/Open Source)](https://github.com/EFForg/contact-congress) - Send emails to members of the US Congress.
+ * [Contact Congress (Open Source)](https://github.com/EFForg/contact-congress) - Send emails to members of the US Congress.
 This was developed by EFF as an open source project.
 They use it for their own campaigns internally.
 There is also a hosted version run by Fight for the Future (see below.
  * [Call Congress](https://github.com/fightforthefuture/call-congress) - Coordinate call-in days to US Congress, the President, or local or corporate targets.
 Original project from Fight for the Future and Taskforce.is, but with lots of development from [Mozilla](https://github.com/mozilla/call-congress) and the [EFF](https://github.com/effOrg/call-congress/tree/refactor/master).
 The updated website is [http://callpower.org](http://callpower.org/easy-to-use/).
 A hosted version is available, and the code is AGPL available on [Github](https://github.com/spacedogXYZ/call-power/).
  * [Twilio.org's Rapid Response Kit](https://github.com/Twilio-org/rapid-response-kit) - Collection phone-related tools using Twilio's service.
-Kit includes: Auto-Respond (https://github.com/drewrwilson/toolsforactivism/blob/master/inbound voice/sms responder), Broadcast (https://github.com/drewrwilson/toolsforactivism/blob/master/simple way to broadcast texts/calls to a list), Conference Line, Forwarder, Ringdown (https://github.com/drewrwilson/toolsforactivism/blob/master/call down a list of people, if 1st person doesn't answer go on to the next), Help Line (https://github.com/drewrwilson/toolsforactivism/blob/master/Press 1 for..., Press 2 for...)
+Kit includes: Auto-Respond (inbound voice/sms responder), Broadcast (simple way to broadcast texts/calls to a list), Conference Line, Forwarder, Ringdown (call down a list of people, if 1st person doesn't answer go on to the next), Help Line (Press 1 for..., Press 2 for...)
  * [Ushahidi](https://www.ushahidi.com/) - Platform for data management and visualization.
-Other tools include CrowdMap, CrisisNET (https://github.com/drewrwilson/toolsforactivism/blob/master/data about world crises), Ping (https://github.com/drewrwilson/toolsforactivism/blob/master/tool for checking is someone is ok after an emergency), SMSsync (https://github.com/drewrwilson/toolsforactivism/blob/master/two-way SMS gateway).
+Other tools include CrowdMap, CrisisNET (data about world crises), Ping (tool for checking is someone is ok after an emergency), SMSsync (two-way SMS gateway).
 Check out their [github repos](https://github.com/ushahidi).
  * [Crowdring](https://github.com/therules/CrowdRing) - web app where people around the world can place a free missed call to sign a petition
  * [Self Starter](https://github.com/lockitron/selfstarter) - roll your own crowdfunding site
  * [TakeCharge.io](https://github.com/controlshift/prague-server) - opensource or SaaS online donations powered by Stripe.